ryatoa/panther-docs/guides/aws-events/in-detail.md

 }
 ```

-Note: The severity is on a scale from 1-5, with 5=critical, 4=major, 3=minor, 2=warning, and 1=indeterminate
+Note: The severity is on a scale from 0-5, with
+ - 0=clear
+ - 1=indeterminate
+ - 2=warning,
+ - 3=minor,
+ - 4=major,
+ - 5=critical

 ## 4.2.
 Testing changes locally